lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Declaration.md

 <div class="lf-rs">

-This parameter works with cargo build command to specify how to compile the code.
+This parameter works with `cargo` to specify how to compile the code.
 The following options are supported:

 - `Release`: Optimization is turned on and debug information is missing.
 - `Debug`: Debug information is included in the executable.